 The test will only take a few minutes and is painless.

 An EEG (electroencephalogram) is a recording of brain activity.
 The brain's cells produce tiny electrical signals when they send messages to each other.
 An EEG is usually carried out as an outpatient procedure.
 During an EEG test, small electrodes are placed on to your scalp.
 They pick up your brain's electrical signals and send them to a machine called an electroencephalograph, which records the signals as wavy lines on to a computer screen or paper.

 An EEG is painless and typically takes 30-45 minutes.
-This procedure can be done locally by Kidderminster's Outreach EEG team.

 An MRI (magnetic resonance imaging) scan is an imaging test that uses powerful magnets and radio waves to create pictures of organs and structures inside your body.
 It does not use radiation.